CANADA – NEW BRUNSWICK & NOVA SCOTIA

 Boyce Farmers Market.
 Open only on Saturday from 6-1, this is a large enclosed market supplemented by many trucks parked outside.
 There

-Loch Alva Wilderness Area covers 220 sq km making it one New Brunswick’s largest Protected Natural Areas.
-This pristine wilderness has limited access so exploring the area is best done on foot or by boat.
-The 16.6km Loch Alva trail (Loch Alva is a drinking water reservoir for the city of Saint John), ascends 474m along a less-travelled ATV track that passes through several large wetlands as far as Brittain Stream then follow the shoreline or bushwhack your way.
+Loch Alva Wilderness Area covers 220 sq km, making it one of New Brunswick’s largest Protected Natural Areas.
+This pristine wilderness has limited access, so exploring the area is best done on foot or by boat.
+The 16.6km Loch Alva trail (Loch Alva is a drinking water reservoir for the city of Saint John) ascends 474m along a less-travelled ATV track that passes through several extensive wetlands as far as Brittain Stream, then follows the shoreline or bushwhacks your way.

 SAINT JOHN (pop 67,000, metro 126,202)

 A seaport city on the Bay of Fundy, Saint John is the oldest incorporated city in Canada, established in 1785.
-The port is Canada’s third largest port by tonnage.
+By tonnage, it is Canada’s third-largest port.

-French colonist Samuel de Champlain landed at Saint John Harbour on June 24, 1604 (the feast of St. John the Baptist) and is where the Saint John River gets its name although Mi’kmaq and Maliseet peoples lived in the region for thousands of years prior calling the river Wolastoq.
-The Saint John area was an important area for trade and defence for Acadia during the French colonial era and Fort La Tour, in the city’s harbour, was a pivotal battleground during the Acadian Civil War.
+French colonist Samuel de Champlain landed at Saint John Harbour on June 24, 1604 (the feast of St. John the Baptist), where the Saint John River gets its name.
+However, Mi’kmaq and Maliseet peoples lived in the region for thousands of years prior, calling the river Wolastoq.
+The Saint John area was necessary for trade and defence for Acadia during the French colonial era.
+Fort La Tour was a pivotal battleground in the city’s harbour during the Acadian Civil War.

 Carleton Martello Tower.
 After the US declared war on Great Britain in 1812, this round stone tower was built to defend against a landward attack.
-Easy to defend and economical to build, hundreds were built.
-They consisted of thick tapering walls, a central support pillar and a second story entrance.
-A concrete superstructure was added in WWII but it was never attacked.
+Hundreds were built, and they were easy to defend and economical to build.
+They consisted of thick tapering walls, a central support pillar, and a second-story entrance.
+A concrete superstructure was added in WWII, but it was never attacked.

-Fundy NP.
-Located on the Bay of Fundy, near the village of Alma, it showcases a rugged coastline which rises up to the Canadian Highlands, the highest tides in the world and more than 25 waterfalls.
+ocated on the Bay of Fundy, near the village of Alma, it showcases a rugged coastline which rises to the Canadian Highlands, the highest tides in the world and more than 25 waterfalls.
 The Park covers an area of 207 km2 (80 sq mi) along Goose Bay, the northwestern branch of the Bay of Fundy.
 When one looks across the Bay, one can see the northern Nova Scotia coast.

 At low tide, explore the ocean floor with dog whelk, periwinkles and various seaweeds clinging to life.
-At high tide, the ocean floor disappears under 15 m (50 ft)of salt water.
+The ocean floor disappears under 15 m (50 ft)of salt water at high tide.

 There are 25 hiking trails throughout the park.
-The Caribou Plains trail and boardwalk provides access to upland forest and bog habitats.
-Dickson Falls is the most popular trail in the park.
+The Caribou Plains trail and boardwalk provide access to upland forest and bog habitats.
+Dickson Falls is the most popular trail.

 Hopewell Rocks.
 These 40-70- foot tall rock formations are on the upper reaches of the Bay of Fundy.
 Due to the extreme tidal range of the Bay of Fundy, the base of the formations are covered in water twice a day.
 It is possible to view the formations from ground level at low tide.

 The formations consist of dark sedimentary conglomerate and sandstone rock.
 The waves have eroded the base of the rocks at a faster rate than the tops, resulting in their unusual shapes.
-Visitors are advised to stay for a full tidal cycle to get a full appreciation of the tides and formations.
-Although the tides vary from day to day, the high tide can be as high as 16 metres (52 ft) giving the Hopewell Rocks one of the highest average tides in the world.
+Visitors are advised to stay for a complete tidal cycle to appreciate the tides and formations.
+Although the tides vary from day to day, the high tide can be as high as 16 metres (52 ft), giving the Hopewell Rocks one of the highest average tides in the world.

-On March 14, 2016, a part of one of the Hopewell Rocks, Elephant Rock, collapsed and 100 to 200 tonnes of rock fell.
-From the huge parking lot and entrance, turn left to see Diamond and Flower Pot Rocks.
+On March 14, 2016, Elephant Rock, part of one of the Hopewell Rocks, collapsed, and 100 to 200 tonnes of rock fell.
+From the vast parking lot and entrance, turn left to see Diamond and Flower Pot Rocks.

 I drove north to Moncton and then south to try to enter Nova Scotia.
-Despite having paperwork stating that I had just finished the day before a two-week quarantine in Fredericton, I could not enter NS without agreeing to another 2-week quarantine.
+Despite having paperwork stating that I had just finished a two-week quarantine the day before in Fredericton, I could not enter NS without agreeing to another two-week quarantine.
 I was not willing to do that.
-I have applied for a travel exemption to Newfoundland, now hoping to enter Labrador via Quebec, see Newfoundland and cross back into NS to start my return journey home to British Columbia.
+I have applied for a travel exemption to Newfoundland, and I am now hoping to enter Labrador via Quebec, see Newfoundland, and cross back into NS to start my return journey home to British Columbia.

 Canaan Bog.
-A flat-to-gently-rolling terrain sweeps along the entire eastern side of the province with elevations ranging from sea level to 190 metres.
+Flat-to-gently rolling terrain sweeps along the entire eastern side of the province, with elevations ranging from sea level to 190 metres.
 The climate is warm and the driest part of the province.
-Soil is poorly drained and as a result, the site is extremely wet.
-Much of the land cover is bog, interspersed with a complex network of forested islands, covered mainly with black spruce, jack pine, intolerant hardwood and eastern cedar.
+The soil is poorly drained, and as a result, the site is extremely wet.
+Much of the land cover is bog, interspersed with a complex network of forested islands, covered mainly with black spruce, jack pine, intolerant hardwood, and eastern cedar.

 Kouchibouguac NP.
-On the east coast of New Brunswick, the park includes barrier islands, sand dunes, lagoons, salt marshes and forests.
-It provides habitat for seabirds, including the endangered piping plover, and the second largest tern colony in North America.
-Colonies of harbour seals and grey seals also inhabit the park’s 25 kilometres (16 mi) of sand dunes.
+On the east coast of New Brunswick, the park includes barrier islands, dunes, lagoons, salt marshes and forests.
+It provides habitat for seabirds, including the endangered piping plover, and North America’s second-largest tern colony.
+Colonies of harbour and grey seals also inhabit the park’s 25 kilometres (16 mi) of dunes.
 It is also home to the extremely rare and fragile Gulf of St. Lawrence aster, though in 2006, storms eradicated most of the asters’ colonies.
 The park’s size is 238 km2 (92 sq mi).

-Recreational activities in the park include swimming, cycling and hiking, river adventure in a voyageur-style canoe, to going seal watching, to a talk about Mi’kmaq band governments.
+Recreational activities in the park include swimming, cycling, hiking, river adventures in a voyageur-style canoe, seal watching, and talks about Mi’kmaq band governments.
 The park is also home to the popular Kelly’s Beach.

-Mount Carleton Provincial Park.
-Established in 1970, is the largest provincial park in New Brunswick at 174 square kilometres (67 sq mi) in the remote highlands of north-central New Brunswick.
+Established in 1970, it is the largest provincial park in New Brunswick at 174 square kilometres (67 sq mi) in the remote highlands of north-central New Brunswick.

 The park’s dominant natural features include the highest peak in the Maritimes, Mount Carleton, and several large freshwater lakes (Nictau Lake, Little Nictau Lake, Bathurst Lake, and the Nepisiguit Lakes).
 Located at the headwaters of the Nepisiguit River and the Tobique River, the lakes offered a convenient portage route between the Nepisiguit and Saint John River watersheds.
 The Canadian portion of the International Appalachian Trail passes through the park.